hallorant/bigmit/etc/multidos_frehd/README.md

   site in late 2021.
 If you work on this code please note the patch file for changes to some of the non-MULTIDOS files.
 There were bugs in the utilties on Fred's side that I fixed.
+* [frehd.rom](./frehd.rom) &ndash; This is needed for any MULTIDOS images to autoboot.
+Put this file on your SD card.